 FOUNDER/MANAGING DIRECTOR, INCITARE

 Ms. Gwynne began her career working as a diplomat in the Australian Foreign Service, serving in Vietnam, Poland, Mexico and Nauru before joining Australia's International Development Agency (AusAID).
-In 1994, Beris took leave of absence to take up a senior position with World Vision Australia, deciding 1997 to pursue her interests in policy relevant research, evidence based advocacy and innovation in development cooperation and humanitarian assistance in the not-for-profit sector.
-She appointed Executive Director of a privately funded development think-tank in Brisbane, Australia, in 2000, leaving Australia in 2006 to take up senior positions with The Global Water Partnership in Stockholm, then with World Vision International (WVI), serving as WVI Vice-President for Global Accountability (2008-14) and as Representative to the UN and director of WVI’s office in Geneva (from 2011 until January 2016.
+In 1994, Beris took a leave of absence to take up a senior position with World Vision Australia, deciding in 1997 to pursue her interests in policy relevant research, evidence based advocacy and innovation in development cooperation and humanitarian assistance in the not-for-profit sector.
+She was appointed Executive Director of a privately funded development think-tank in Brisbane, Australia in 2000.
+In 2006 she took up senior positions with The Global Water Partnership in Stockholm, then with World Vision International (WVI), serving as WVI Vice-President for Global Accountability (2008-14) and as Representative to the UN and Director of WVI’s office in Geneva (from 2011 until January 2016).

 EXECUTIVE DIRECTOR, GLOBAL COMMUNITY ENGAGEMENT AND RESILIENCE FUND (GCERF)

-Dr Khalid Koser is Executive Director of the Global Community Engagement and Resilience Fund and Associate Fellow at Geneva Centre for Security Policy (GCSP).
-Dr Koser is also Non-Resident Senior Fellow in Foreign Policy Studies at the Brookings Institution, Associate Fellow at Chatham House, Research Associate at the Graduate Institute of International and Development Studies in Geneva, Non-Resident Fellow at the Lowy Institute in Sydney and extraordinary Professor in Conflict, Peace and Security in the Faculty of Humanities and Sciences at the University of Maastricht.
+Dr. Khalid Koser is Executive Director of the Global Community Engagement and Resilience Fund and Associate Fellow at the Geneva Centre for Security Policy (GCSP).
+Dr. Koser is also Non-Resident Senior Fellow in Foreign Policy Studies at the Brookings Institution, Associate Fellow at Chatham House, Research Associate at the Graduate Institute of International and Development Studies in Geneva, Non-Resident Fellow at the Lowy Institute in Sydney and Extraordinary Professor in Conflict, Peace and Security in the Faculty of Humanities and Sciences at the University of Maastricht.
 He is also chair of the World Economic Forum Global Agenda Council on Migration, and editor of the Journal of Refugee Studies.
-Dr Koser is a Member of the Order of the British Empire (MBE).
+Dr. Koser is a Member of the Order of the British Empire (MBE).

 DIRECTOR FOR POLICY AND MEDIATION SUPPORT AT THE CENTER FOR HUMANITARIAN DIALOGUE (HD), GENEVA